 Best Nintendo Switch Games for Young Kids iMore 2021

 If you love video games, chances are you want your kid to love them too.
-Fortunately, the Nintendo Switch may be the most family-friendly console out there.
-It has a wealth of kid-friendly games that you can hand off to children old enough to operate controllers safely without worrying about what they might get into, so long as you pick the right games for them.
-If your kids are old enough to manipulate a controller safely and understand how to operate the Switch, then this list is for you.
+Fortunately, the Nintendo Switch may be the most family-friendly console.
+It has a wealth of kid-friendly games that you can hand off to children old enough to operate controllers safely without worrying about what they might get into, so long as you pick the right games.
+If your kids are old enough to manipulate a controller and understand how to operate the Switch, then this list is for you.
 Here are the best Nintendo Switch games for them.

 - Featured Favorite: Pokémon Quest

 - Cutting Through the Clutter: Snipperclips: Cut It Out, Together!

-- Drive Into The Sunset: Mario Kart 8 Deluxe
+- Drive into The Sunset: Mario Kart 8 Deluxe - Nintendo Switch

 - Call it a Draw: Crayola Scoot

-- Save Or Destroy Metropolis: Lego DC Super Villains
+- Save or Destroy Metropolis: LEGO DC Super-Villains (Nintendo Switch)

 - Ready for Adventure!: Captain Toad: Treasure Tracker